jamendia/bibliography/README.md

 # Bibliography
-Backup .bib file containing citations, mostly on linguistics, with some philosophy and psychology.
+Backup .bib file containing citations, mostly linguistics with some philosophy and psychology.